-Can memorability be explained by other known attributes from personality, social, and memory research?
-It is known that a distinctive or atypical face (i.e., a face distant from an average or prototypical face) is more likely to be remembered, while a face that looks familiar is more likely to create false memories (Bartlett, Hurry, & Thorley, 1984; Bruce, Burton, & Dench, 1994; Busey, 2001; Valentine, 1991; Vokey & Read, 1992).
-However, it is not known whether these traits of distinctiveness and familiarity make up the whole story of memorability, and what additional facial attributes might contribute to making a face memorable or forgettable after a single glance.
-As with images of objects and places (Isola, Parikh, Torralba & Oliva, 2011b), is there a basis of facial traits attributed to an individual face that will make it more memorable or forgettable?
+Correspondence concerning this article should be addressed to Wilma A. Bainbridge or Aude Oliva, Massachusetts Institute of Technology, 32-D430, 77 Massachusetts Avenue, Cambridge, MA 02139.
+E-mail: wilma@mit.edu or oliva@mit.edu known whether these traits of distinctiveness and familiarity make up the whole story of memorability and what additional facial attributes might contribute to making a face memorable or forgettable after a single glance.
+As with images of objects and places (Isola, Parikh, Torralba, & Oliva, 2011), is there a basis of facial traits attributed to an individual face that will make it more memorable or forgettable?
 Several works have proposed dimensions along which to evaluate faces, such as trustworthiness and dominance (Oosterhof & Todorov, 2008; Todorov, 2011), warmth and competence (Fiske, Cuddy, & Glick, 2007), and goodness, hardness, and activeness (Rosenberg, Nelson, & Vivekananthan, 1968).
 However, the relationship of a multidimensional trait space to memorability has not been evaluated thoroughly and at a large scale.
-So far, work linking higherlevel traits to memory have only examined a few preselected traits with memorability, such as untrustworthiness (Rule, Slepian, & Ambady, 2012), or own-age and own-race biases (Anastasi & Rhodes, 2005; Chiroro & Valentine, 1995; Meissner & Brigham, 2001).
+So far, work linking higher level traits to memory has examined only a few preselected traits with memorability, such as untrustworthiness (Rule, Slepian, & Ambady, 2012) or own-age and own-race biases (Anastasi & Rhodes, 2005; Chiroro & Valentine, 1995; Meissner & Brigham, 2001).